varigence/docs/bimlflex/getting-started/initial-configuration.md

 A Customer can have multiple versions of the related metadata.
 An initial Version is created with the Customer.
 Throughout a project, it is possible to work with multiple different versions.

+## BimlFlex App

+Start the BimlFlex App and configure it to connect to the BimlFlex database that was created during the installation.

+The BimlFlex app allows easy metadata management and provides featrues such as metadata import and graphical Data Vault acceleration.

+The BimlFlex app has a connection to the BimlFlex Metadata database, the customer and the version.

+The BimlFlex App has a Reporting function that can connect to a BimlCatalog database and show execution information.

-### Setting Up the Excel Metadata Editor
+## Excel Add-in Metadata Editor

 The Excel-based Metadata Editor is opened from the BimlFlex Ribbon tab in BimlStudio.
-The editor provides a familiar and productive metadata management environment.
+The editor provides a familiar and productive metadata management environment for bulk-editing metadata..

 ![New project in Excel](../user-guide/images/bimlflex-ss-v5-excel-new-project.png "New project in Excel")